-- o Type in voter's last name - o Click "Search"
+- Type in voter's last name

+- o Click "Search"

 - Select elector from list

 - o Click "Select"

-- o In Mailing Address area
+- In Mailing Address area

-- o Type in the P O Box number, "Town" "State" "Zip"
+- Type in the P O Box number, "Town" "State" "Zip"

-- o Change Reason "Print ED-683 Notice"
+- Change Reason "Print ED-683 Notice"

-- o Type in Registrar's Names (if not there already)
+- Type in Registrar's Names (if not there already)

 - Select Print Option

-- o Select language
+- Select language

-- o Move Code: "Did Not Move"
+- Move Code: "Did Not Move"

-- o Action: "no move"
+- Action: "no move"

 - o Make sure the "Date Notice Sent" is the date you will be mailing the ED683s

-- o Click "Accept"
+- Click "Accept"

 - o If "Print Later" was selected when ready to print letters

 - Click "Reminders" in the Navigation Menu

-- Click "Print" where it says there are ED-683 letters to print.
+- Click "Print" where it says there are \\\\ ED-683 letters to print.

 - Don't forget to click "Delete" after printing

-- o If "Print Now" was selected
+- If "Print Now" was selected

 - Click "Print Letter"

 - Click on the printer icon

-- o Click "OK"
+- Click "OK"

 - Add a note to the ED-683 such as, "YOU ARE BEING SENT THIS NOTICE BECAUSE YOUR MAILING ADDRESS HAS BEEN CHANGED IN YOUR VOTER RECORD."

-- o Fold Notice of Change (Form ED-683) and stuff it into envelope along with a preaddressed stamped return envelope.
+- $\circ~$ Fold Notice of Change (Form ED-683) and stuff it into envelope along with a preaddressed stamped return envelope.

-- o Mail This return form is sent to the elector for verification or change of information.
+- Mail This return form is sent to the elector for verification or change of information.